VisTrails/VisTrails/doc/usersguide/batch.rst

 ``self.rpcserver=ThreadedXMLRPCServer((self.temp_xml_rpc_options.server, self.temp_xml_rpc_options.port))``

 starts a multithreaded version of the XML-RPC server, so it will create a thread for each request received by the server.
-The problem is that Qt/PyQT doesn't allow these multiple threads create GUI objects, only in the main thread.
+The problem is that Qt/PyQT doesn't allow these multiple threads to create GUI objects.
+Only the main thread can.
 To overcome this limitation, the multithreaded version can instantiate other single threaded versions of VisTrails and put them in a queue, so workflow executions and other GUI-related requests, such as generating workflow graphs and history trees can be forwarded to this queue, and each instance takes turns in answering the request.
 If the results are in the cache, the multithreaded version answers the requests directly.

 Note that this infrastructure works on Linux only.
 To make this work on Windows, you have to create a script similar to start_vistrails_xvfb.sh (located in the scripts folder) where you can send the number of other instances via command-line options to VisTrails.
 The command line options are: